 Botnets are getting smarter.
 The number of days that a botnet infection was able to persist inside an organization increased 34% during Q3, rising from 7.6 to 10.2 days, indicating that botnets are becoming more sophisticated, difficult to detect, and harder to remove.
 This is also the result of many organizations still failing to practice good cyber hygiene, including patching and updating vulnerable devices, protecting IoT and other devices that can’t be directly hardened, and thoroughly scrubbing a network after an attack has been detected.
 The importance of consistent security hygiene remains vital to addressing the total scope of these attacks, as many botnets can go dormant upon detection, only to return after normal business operations have resumed if the root cause or “patient zero” has not been rooted out.

 The challenge facing many financial organizations is that new digital transformation efforts have spread security resources thin, restricting visibility and fragmenting the controls of many IT teams.
 Addressing these latest attack vectors includes:

 In addition, some major banks have begun adding things like biometrics to their applications to protect consumers and better secure data and transactions.
 In addition, organizations should regularly scan the internet for fraudulent applications, warn consumers when they are found, and apply pressure on application stores to remove them from their inventories.

-To successfully address today’s challenges, the security teams of financial services organizations need to rethink their strategy, from automating their security hygiene measures to replacing isolated security devices with an integrated security fabric architecture that can seamlessly span the growing attack surface.
+To successfully address today’s challenges, the security teams of financial services organizations must rethink their strategies, from automating their security hygiene measures to replacing isolated security devices with an integrated security fabric architecture that can seamlessly span the growing attack surface.

 This blog originally appeared as a byline in Global Banking and Finance Review.